OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/The OGM Birth Story.md

 OGM Double Entendre

-Then Lockdown hit, and a friend introduced me to Matt Saiia.
+Then Lockdown hit, and a friend introduced me to Matt Saiia, the founder of a Boston based consultancy.

 We brought our communities together online.